pulzze/autoflow-documentation/docs/ids/action-array-add/fields/item.md

-want to add value in array
+The item to add to the array.
+If item is an array, it is concatenated.